dafny-lang/dafny/docs/OnlineTutorial/guide.md

 loops, you need to provide *loop invariants*, another kind of annotation.

-A loop invariant is an expression that holds upon entering a loop, and after every execution of the loop body.
+A loop invariant is an expression that holds upon entering a loop and after every execution of the loop body.
 It captures something that is invariant, i.e. does not change, about every step of the loop.
 Now, obviously we are going to want to change variables, etc. each time around the loop, or we wouldn't need the loop.
 Like pre- and postconditions, an invariant is a *property* that is